ZuffyMC/ZuffyMC/README.md

 <div align="center">

-### Building useful Minecraft resources, one project at a time.
+### Building useful digital resources, one project at a time.

 </div>